ftsrg/ingraph/README.md

 ingraph is defined as a Gradle project.

 ### Prerequisites

-* We recommend using IntelliJ for developing the engine, as most of it is in Scala.
-Install the [Scala plug-in](https://plugins.jetbrains.com/idea/plugin/1347-scala) for IntelliJ.
+* We recommend using IntelliJ for developing ingraph.
+Make sure you install the [Scala plug-in](https://plugins.jetbrains.com/idea/plugin/1347-scala).
 * For SRE and other Clojure projects we recommend Emacs with [CIDER](https://cider.readthedocs.io/en/latest/).
-If you want to develop Clojure in IntelliJ, check out [Cursive](https://cursive-ide.com/)
+If you want to develop Clojure in IntelliJ, check out [Cursive](https://cursive-ide.com/).

-*Note.* Currently, there is no VIATRA plug-in for IntelliJ or Emacs.
-You are able to use the previously defined patterns, but cannot define new patterns or edit existing ones.

 ### Importing the projects